PluralKit/PluralKit/docs/content/command-list.md

 :::

 ## System commands
-*To target a specific system, replace `[system]` with that system's 5-character ID, a Discord account ID, or a @mention - note that system names can not be used here.
+*To target a specific system, replace `[system]` with that system's 5 or 6 character ID, a Discord account ID, or a @mention - note that system names can not be used here.
 If no system ID is specified, defaults to targeting your own system.
 For most commands, adding `-clear` will clear/delete the field.*
 - `pk;system [system]` - Shows information about a system.
 - `pk;system new [name]` - Creates a new system registered to your account.
 - `pk;system [system] rename [new name]` - Changes the name of your system.